Xinzhe-Ni/NCG/README.md

 # NCG
-NCG is a single-cell potency model to predict single-cell differentiation and discriminate pluripotent and non-pluripotent cells.
+NCG is a single-cell potency model to predict single-cell differentiation and discriminate pluripotent and non-pluripotent cells under R version 3.6.0.

 NCG was proposed by following steps: